p4lang/p4c/README.md

 Please note that while all Protobuf versions newer than 3.0 should work for `p4c` itself, you may run into trouble with some extensions and other p4lang projects unless you install version 3.18.1.

+### CMake
+p4c requires a CMake version of at least 3.16.3 or higher.
+On older systems, a newer version of CMake can be installed using `pip3 install --user cmake==3.16.3`.
+We have a CI test on Ubuntu 18.04 that uses this option, but there is no guarantee that this will lead to a successful build.

 ## Fedora dependencies